Trump Turns Trade Talks Into Spectator Sport

 "There will be no shortage of conversations in the early summer barbecues, boy, with people looking at their portfolios," said Matthew Slaughter, a Dartmouth economist who studies international trade.

 Trump has not only put trade front and center in the national conversation.
-Because the president is such a polarizing figure, he's managed to scramble the usual partisan cheering sections.
+Because the president is such a polarizing figure, he has managed to scramble the usual partisan cheering sections.
 Some Republicans are now defending tariffs and other protectionist measures while some Democrats are pushing in the opposite direction.

 "There's some Democrats who are now saying, 'Boy, we need to be careful on levying these new trade barriers and we need to worry about trade wars,' " said Slaughter, who served in the George W. Bush White House.
 "The president and his policies are starting to muddy those waters again."

-A Quinnipiac poll last month found 53% all Americans disapprove of the president's handling of trade, while just 39% approve.
+A Quinnipiac poll last month found 53% of all Americans disapprove of the president's handling of trade, while just 39% approve.
 The poll was taken about a week after talks between the U.S. and China broke down and Trump increased tariffs on some $250 billion worth of imports.

 "Right now, China is paying us billions and billions of dollars," Trump said.
 "They never gave us 10 cents."